Bad Bugs Slideshow: Identifying Bugs and Their Bites

 When scabies mites get into the skin, they can cause a big skin problem.
 The mites spread through skin-to-skin contact with an infected person -- or by sharing towels, bed linens, and other objects.

 Intense itching and skin sores don't appear until several weeks after mites get into skin.
 The itching is very severe and usually worse at night.
 The rash typically is seen on the sides and webs of the fingers, the wrist, elbows, genitals, and buttock.
 You'll need prescription lotion or pills to get rid of scabies.
-Wash all clothes, towels, and bedding in hot water.
+Wash all clothes, towels, and bedding in hot water and dry in a hot dryer or dry clean.

 Bedbugs: Hitching a Ride